ml-archive/guidelines/README.md

 It helps a lot if you try to foresee any problems you might run into and let the PM know.
 This is to avoid the situation where you need an answer from someone in order to continue with your work.
 It is fine to take the lead and tackle design problems for example.
 Just make sure to let your PM know about the problem and the solution since the PM's must be always kept in the loop.

-Estimate sprints before starting any ticket, if before starting a ticket you feel that the estimate has changed re-estimate and let your PM know.
+Estimate sprints before starting any ticket.
+If before starting a ticket you feel that the estimate has changed, re-estimate and let your PM know.
 Try to harvest per ticket copy-pasting the link of the ticket you are working on so the PM can have a clear overview of how the time is being used.

 If you need something (an image asset, some input from the PM, etc), make a Trello card asking for it.
 If it is urgent you can ping them on Slack.